vegaprotocol/documentation/docs/concepts/vega-chain.md

 ### Automatic nomination
 Automatic nomination is triggered when an individual tokenholder has manually nominated 95%+ of their associated tokens.
 At that point, any newly associated tokens will automatically be nominated to the same validators, in the same proportion.

+Exceptions to automatic nomination:
+* If, ahead of the next epoch a participant uses their available tokens to nominate validators manually, that takes precedence over automatic nomination.
+* For the epoch after un-nominating validators (see below), tokens are not auto-nominated, to provide time to change the delegation / remove tokens.

 ### Un-nominating validators
 Participants can remove their nomination at the end of an epoch, or immediately.
 The un-nominated tokens will be restored back to the participant's associated token balance.